my work to date has focused on immigrant agency – the ways in which

 Book Manuscript in Progress

-I am currently writing a book manuscript, “Race, Caste, Religion, and Citizenship: Indian American Political Advocacy.”
+I am currently writing a book manuscript, “Race, Religion, and Citizenship: Indian American Advocacy Organizations.”
 It focuses on Indian American advocacy organizations and the activists who work to make American society, policy makers, and politicians more hospitable to the needs of people of Indian background.
 In addition to organizations mobilizing around an Indian American identity there are also a range of other organizations that are based on very different understandings of ethnicity and identity, each with distinct goals.
 There are South Asian American organizations, organizations for Indian Americans of Hindu, Sikh, Muslim, Christian, and Dalit backgrounds, organizations representing Indian American Democrats and Republicans, and even organizations representing combinations of these such as the Republican Hindu Coalition.
 My book makes clear why these identities matter, since they shape the objectives and strategies of Indian American advocacy groups in fundamentally different ways.
 It examines how race, caste, and religion lead to disparities in the experiences and perspectives of Indian American sub-groups in the United States and in India.
 These factors interact with structures, cultures, and established political norms of the United States to give rise to the varied political mobilization patterns of Indian American groups.
 The book examines the dialectical process through which immigrants mobilize within the structures and cultures of the society they have immigrated to, but also work to transform it to accommodate their unique needs.
 Finally, it shows the relative roles played by domestic and international influences on the political mobilization of immigrant groups in the United States.

 Research in Progress